tja2000/GettingCleaningData/README.md

-# GettingCleaningData
-Course project for Getting and Cleaning Data module
+# Purpose of the script

-# How to use this script
+# How to use the script

 # CODEBOOK